Isn’t it an amazing feeling to see a surge in your website traffic?

 And guess what?

 The winning page was a concise one without any fluff and stories.
-It was 60% shorter in length and it still answered the major concerns and objections of the visitors.
+It was 60% shorter in length and it still answered the major concerns and objections of the visitors, and was designed with good consideration of the conversion funnel.
+A great example of website optimization.

 And my hypothesis on long-form copy working on every single occasion was proven wrong (I’ve written in detail when concise marketing works in this article).